lhindman/cs121-mod01-activity/README.md

 1. Ask Gemini to create a solution in Java to solve the following problem.
 You need to write a program for a local orchard.
 They need something that will help them when selling trees.
 They need to be able to enter what tree was sold, track sales, and analyze the sales.
 - What does your program actually do?
 The problem description was somewhat vague, so there is room for interpretation.
 How do you know what your program does?
 - Is the solution correct?
 How do you know?
 What did you do to test it?
 - Is the solution correctly structured?
 That is, does it follow good design principles?
 How easy is it to modify?
-Does it follow thevcorrect coding conventions?
+Does it follow the correct coding conventions?

 2. Now take that solution and modify it to sell berries instead of trees.
 - What was modified?
 Does it still work?
 How do you know?